 - To maintain courthouse security, prospective volunteers must pass a criminal background check, including fingerprints, before acceptance into the program.

 - All volunteers are trained on a one-to-one basis in the work they will perform.
-Additionally, those serving in the Children's Waiting Rooms attend a free class in CPR.
+Additionally, those serving in the Children's Waiting Rooms attend a free CPR class .

-Please note: the court does not accept applicants who have been ordered to complete court ordered community service.
+Please note: the court does not accept applicants for court-ordered community service.

 Fill out the online volunteer interest form to get started.